Events

 Browse our library of more than 50 Lagoon at Noon Seminars on MRC’s YouTube Channel.

-The 2024 MRC Low Impact Development (LID) Conference took place on November 6–7 and gathered experts, professionals, and stakeholders from around the area.
-This year focused on shoreline resiliency, flooding, and funding for municipalities.
-Thanks for Attending!
+The 2025 MRC Low Impact Development (LID) Conference is scheduled for October 29-30, and will bring together experts, professionals, and stakeholders from around the area.
+This year will focus on project implementation, cost-benefit analysis, innovative technologies, and more!

 2024 MRC Low Impact Development (LID) Conference